 Conductor Keitaro Harada continues to be recognized at the highest levels for his artistic abilities and passion for musical excellence.
 As a three-time recipient of The Solti Foundation U.S. Career Assistance Award (2014, 2015, 2016), Bruno Walter National Conductor Preview (2013), the Seiji Ozawa Conducting Fellowship at Tanglewood Music Festival, a student of Lorin Maazel at Castleton Festival and Fabio Luisi at Pacific Music Festival, Harada’s credentials are exemplary.

-This fall, Keitaro begins his third season as Associate Conductor of the Cincinnati Symphony Orchestra and Cincinnati Pops.
-Harada regularly assists Music Director Louis Langrée and conducts the CSO, POPS, and World Piano Competition, and assisted James Conlon for the 2016 May Festival.
+In his third season as Associate Conductor of the Cincinnati Symphony Orchestra and Cincinnati Pops, Harada regularly assists Music Director Louis Langrée, conducts the CSO, POPS, and assists James Conlon and Juanjo Mena for the May Festival.
 Keitaro also holds the position of Associate Conductor of the Arizona Opera.

-With a growing schedule as a guest conductor, Harada’s current and coming seasons mark several high-profile engagements including an invitation from Valery Gergiev to serve on the faculty of the 2018 Pacific Music Festival, debuts with Tokyo Symphony Orchestra and Tokyo Philharmonic Orchestra in Japan and with Boise Philharmonic, West Virginia Symphony Orchestra, South Bend Symphony Orchestra, Memphis Symphony, Louisville Orchestra, Louisiana Philharmonic, Charlotte Symphony, and Music in the Mountains Festival in the USA.
-This summer he conducts Song from the Uproar for Cincinnati Opera and a run of Bizet’s Carmen for Bulgaria Sofia Opera with a Japan tour of the same production later in 2018.
+With a growing schedule as an international guest conductor, Harada’s recent and coming seasons mark several high-profile engagements including an invitation from Valery Gergiev to serve on the faculty of the 2018 Pacific Music Festival, debuts with Tokyo Symphony Orchestra and Tokyo Philharmonic Orchestra in Japan, as well as Fort Worth Symphony, Boise Philharmonic, West Virginia Symphony Orchestra, South Bend Symphony Orchestra, Memphis Symphony, Louisville Orchestra, Louisiana Philharmonic, Charlotte Symphony, and Music in the Mountains Festival in the USA.
+Most recently, he conducted Song from the Uproar for Cincinnati Opera and a run of Bizet’s Carmen for Bulgaria Sofia Opera that will reprise with a Japan tour of the same production later in 2018.
 Keitaro returns to Suntory Hall with Tokyo Philharmonic Orchestra in February 2018.

-Recently, Harada was invited to the prestigious Mahler Competition in Germany and made his conducting debut in Japan with the New Japan Philharmonic in a sold out performance as well as his debut with Indianapolis Symphony Orchestra.
+Past seasons held an invitation to the prestigious Mahler Competition in Germany and his conducting debut in Japan with the New Japan Philharmonic in a sold out performance as well as his debut with Indianapolis Symphony Orchestra.
 He led performances of Carmen for Arizona Opera and conducted concerts with Tucson Symphony, Phoenix Symphony, Virginia Symphony, Sierra Vista Symphony, and Orquesta Filarmónica de Sonora.
 He held the position of Associate Conductor for Richmond Symphony from autumn of 2014 to spring of 2016.

 Early in his career, Harada served as Music Director of the Phoenix Youth Symphony.
 During his tenure, he elevated the organization’s profile, expanded their season; added challenging repertoire, and took the symphony on a European performance and education tour that culminated with a master class on the main stage of the Berlin Philharmonic.